-The SDK core is responsible for organizing the execution pipeline.
+The core is responsible for organizing the execution pipeline.
 It is also the base of the components that manages the two types of modules that provide SDK functionalities to your application.

-- I/O modules: Capture the input data from your device and send that data to an output device or to the capability modules. - Capability modules: Includes various RealSense algorithms such as pattern detection and recognition algorithms, like face tracking and recognition, finger tracking, gesture recognition, and voice recognition and synthesis.
+- I/O modules: Captures the input data from your device and sends that data to an output device or to the algorithm modules. - Algorithm modules: Includes various pattern detection and recognition algorithms, like face tracking and recognition, finger tracking, gesture recognition, and voice recognition and synthesis.

-It is possible to have multiple capability modules contained within the pipeline at the same time, so it is essential that the pipeline have a manager.
+It is possible to have multiple modules contained within the pipeline at the same time, so it is essential that the pipeline have a manager.
 If you want to utilize more than one camera or other input device in your application, you may require multiple pipelines, each with its own manager.